Automobile

 Disadvantages of diesel engines

 Despite the great advantages of diesel engines, it still has some limitation.
-The followings are disadvantages of diesel engines.
+The followings are the disadvantages of diesel engines.

 2. The cost of diesel fuel is pricey in most geographic regions.